Written by:

 • Or are there struggles with trying to adhere to a neurotypical framework of social engagement?

-So the underlying question is, what does your son want?
-What are his motivations?
-Does he have challenges living up to the social expectations of others, or does he want to engage socially but is unable to do so?
+So the underlying question is, what does your child want?
+What are their motivations?
+Do they have challenges living up to the social expectations of others, or does he want to engage socially but is unable to do so?

-In my experience it tends to be a mix of both, however, I am quite sure my parents were a lot more concerned with my social life than I was.
+In my experience it tends to be a mix of both; however, I am quite sure my parents were a lot more concerned with my social life than I was.
 No, I didn’t want to be friendless, but I didn’t really want to maintain a lot of relationships, either.
 Realistically, I did just fine drawing and reading on my own.
-In fact, 80% of the time it was what I preferred.
+In fact, at least 80% of the time, it was what I preferred.

 I just wasn’t interested in social engagement to a degree others were.